ukhealthcamp/ukhealthcamp.github.io/sponsorship.md

 1 attendee ticket

 Your logo will feature on:
-- the event T-Shirt or similar swag
+- the event swag (t-shirt, tote bag, or similar)
-- the looped projector slides running the whole the day
+- the looped projector slides running throughout the whole day
 - the UK Health Camp website for twelve months

 You can:
-- bring a pop-up stand
+- bring a pull-up stand
 - a short paragraph will be included in some event emails prior to the event

 We will: